mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/upgrade/index.md

 1. Click `Explorer`.
 1. Delete the znode corresponding to your instance of {{ model.techShortName }}.
         By default, the znode instance is `spark_mesos_Dispatcher`.
-1. Select the {{ model.techShortName }} service from the list of Services in DC/OS web interface and click **Delete** or run the following command from the DC/OS CLI:
+1. Select the {{ model.techShortName }} service from the list of Services in the DC/OS web interface and click **Delete** or run the following command from the DC/OS CLI:

         dcos package uninstall --app-id=<app-id> spark
 1. Verify that you no longer see your {{ model.techShortName }} service on the **Services** page.